venmo/VENCalculatorInputView/README.md

 }
 ```

+Try it!

+You can read more about custom keyboards in [Apple's documentation](https://developer.apple.com/library/ios/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/InputViews/InputViews.html).

 ### Using the calculator text field (optimized for money calculation)

 All you need to do is use ```VENCalculatorInputTextField``` instead of ```UITextField``` and use it like normal text field.
 It will automagically handle the input and make calculations.
 Take a look at out our ```VENCalculatorInputViewSample``` project.